ocsf/ocsf-docs/FAQs/Schema FAQ.md

 Yes, they are also events with a base class metadata object that can follow the same pattern.
 E.g. a SIEM that creates findings may have enough knowledge and state to tie multiple findings together with a metadata.correlation_uid.

+---

 ## How do I use the Actor object?
 The Actor object is intended for use in event classes when knowledge of one entity that is initiating or causing some action on another entity.
 For example, if one process spawns another process, or deletes a file, the first process is the actor in the activity.

 From a structural standpoint, the `actor` attribute avoids name collisions with the other end of the activity in cases where a process acts on another process, as those attribute names would be in contention at the same level within the class.

 Currently the Actor object has a `process` and `user` attribute, where one or the other is in the role of the actor in the activity.
-It also has Optional attributes for User Session, a sibling to User (not Process), `authorizations`, `idp`, and `invoked_by`.
+It also has Optional attributes for Session, `authorizations`, `idp`, and `invoked_by`.

 The `idp` is populated in IAM category event classes, when the actor's identity provider is known and logged with Authentication and related events.